Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Counter.rst

 Features
 --------

-* 4 channel frequency counter
+* 4 channel galvanically isolated frequency counter
-* Count, duty cycle, period and frequency per channel
+* Measures count, duty cycle, period, frequency and value per channel
-* Frequency range from 0.05Hz to 4MHz
+* Frequency range from 0.03Hz to 4MHz
+* Time resolution up to 10.4ns and frequency resolution up to 0.03Hz

 .. _industrial_counter_bricklet_description:

 Description
 -----------

-TBD
+The Industrial Counter :ref:`Bricklet <primer_bricklets>` can
+be used to extend :ref:`Bricks <primer_bricks>` by four frequency counter channels.

+The Bricklet has an integrated edge counter and it can measure duty cycle, period, frequency and value per channel.
+The frequency can be as high as 4MHz.

+The edge counter can count rising edges, falling edges or both.
+The direction of the count (up or down) is configurable.
+It is also possible to use the value of one channel as the direction (e.g. high = up, low = down) for another channel.

+All 4 channels are galvanically isolated.

+Example applications for the Bricklet are reading of a PWM signal and reading of sensors that have edge counts or frequency as output.

 The Industrial Counter Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.